E-Aho/MsPacBot/README.md

-# PacBot, a test in Genetic Algorithm hyperparameters and the effect they have on learning.
+# MsPacBot, a test in Genetic Algorithm hyperparameters and the effect they have on learning.

 This is the repo for PacBot.
 PacBot is a system of training agents to play the game ["Ms. PacMan"](https://en.wikipedia.org/wiki/Ms._Pac-Man), released for the Atari 2600 in 1982.
 The game is interfaced